10 Tips for Smoking Meat

 Don’t use too much water in your smoker.
 It will dilute the flavor and may cause bacteria growth on the surface of your meat.

 Keep adding wood chips or chunks to keep up with how quickly they burn out.
-Make sure that you don’t have any wet surfaces inside of your smoker so that nothing can evaporate!
+Make sure that you don’t have any wet surfaces inside your smoker so that nothing can evaporate!

 Tip 7: Give the Smoker Some Time

 Be patient when smoking meats – they take time to cook properly!
-It’s worth waiting for that great taste though!
+It’s worth waiting for that great taste, though!
 Smoking takes a lot longer than cooking food over an open flame.

 Meals usually come out best if smoked at around 225°F or 250°F (depending on what is being cooked).
 This isn’t something where you just put some coals into the grill and wait for it to heat up – smoking is a whole different process!

-Keep your smoker going for at least two hours – you don’t want to just smoke it one or two times because this will dry out the surface of the meat.
+Keep your smoker going for at least two hours – you don’t want to smoke it one or two times because this will dry out the surface of the meat.
 You’ll know when it is done by looking for a light pink color in the middle and cracks in the bark on top.

-You should generally smoke meats for about six hours or until they are done cooking with wood chips or chunks added every hour of smoking time.
+It would be best to smoke meats for about six hours or until they are done cooking with wood chips or chunks added every hour of smoking time.

 This helps give the food that smoky flavor we all love!
 But you have to be careful not to overdo it because you don’t want too much tar on your food.